-- Project Summary (1 page maximum): Provide an overview of the proposed Center, addressing separately the intellectual merit and broader impacts. - Project Description (8 pages maximum): The Project Description should articulate a vision for the proposed Center that clearly outlines the challenges being addressed.
+- Project Summary (1 page maximum): Provide an overview of the proposed Center, addressing separately the intellectual merit and broader impacts. - Project Description (12 pages maximum): The Project Description should articulate a vision for the proposed Center that clearly outlines the challenges being addressed.
 The proposed research should be sufficiently complex and long-term to justify a Center and flexible enough to permit change as the research proceeds.
 In addition to an outline of research themes, some illustrative examples of specific research directions with sufficient detail to be evaluated by reviewers should be included.
 The Project Description must describe how the integration of research, education, outreach, and knowledge transfer in a Center-level activity will advance the proposed research in a way that other funding mechanisms cannot.
-A description of the team members and why each is essential to the project plan should be included (must not be more than 2 of the 8 pages).
-Results from Prior NSF Support should not be included. - References Cited (2-page limit): See NSF PAPPG instructions for format. - Biographical Sketches (2-page limit per person): Biographical Sketches are required for the PI and co-PIs only. - Supplementary Documents: a) List all project personnel who have a role in the management, research, education, outreach, and knowledge transfer components of the Center.
-Provide the last name, first name, and institution/organization. b) Include a one-page table indicating an estimate of funds that will be allocated to each participating institution broken down by category, i.e., research, education, outreach, and knowledge transfer. - Collaborators & Other Affiliations (COA) information specified in the PAPPG should be submitted using the instructions and spreadsheet template found on the Collaborators and Other Affiliations Information website at https://www.nsf.gov/bfa/dias/policy/coa.jsp.
-Please note that proposers using the COA template for more than 10 senior project personnel will encounter proposal print preview issues.
-Please see the COA website for updated guidance.
+A description of each team member's contribution to the project should be included, as well as a description of their efforts to facilitate coordination across collaborating institutions.
+Describe activities to facilitate coordination across collaborating institutions, discussing how all institutions will support a collaborative infrastructure and the extent to which leadership, communication, and integration of activities will be addressed.